 Making an Offer

-When it comes time to make an offer Linda will provide you with current market information and assistance in determining the right starting price.
-She will communicate your Offer to Purchase to the seller, or the seller’s representative, on your behalf.
-Sometimes there may be more than one offer on a property at the same time but Linda will guide you through this process.
+Time to submit an Offer?
+Linda and her Group will provide you with current market information and assistance in determining the right starting price.
+They will communicate your Offer to Seller’s Realtor.
+If there is more than one offer on a property at the same time but Linda will guide you through this process.

 Firm Offer to Purchase